Social Justice Book Discussions

 • Racism: We read “How to be an Anti-Racist”, by Ibram X Kendi

-Our next project will begin in the summer of 2025.
 We expect to hold our discussions in the Hangar at Kenmore Town Square.
 The dates and times will be announced.
 These sessions are not religious in nature, and all members of the community who are interested in social justice are invited to join us.